A Foodie Road Trip (The Las Vegas/Grand Canyon Edition)

 We spent the day shopping, touring Fremont street, and blah blah blah…Back to the food!
 We had another great dinner planned, this time at American chef and restaurateur Thomas Keller’s restaurant.
 He owns “Bouchon“, which is a French Bistro located on the 10th floor in the Venetian Hotel and Casino.
 He is also a chef that has a total of 7 Michelin awards for his restaurants in California and New York.
 But before dinner, it was time for some drinking!
 We decided to go to a club in the Venetian since we were dining there, and we found this little hotspot called The Bourbon Room, where we had some good drinks, listened to music and took pictures.
 We made our way to the restaurant and once again Las Vegas has hit high culinary notes at this great bistro with affordable prices compared to his other restaurants (Per Se in NYC, and French Laundry in Yountville, CA).
 Every dish was presented very well and the flavors were out of this world!
 The highlights of the night were the country-style Pork pâté w/ watercress, cornichons, radishes & Dijon mustard; sautéed Idaho rainbow trout, haricots verts, toasted almonds & beurre noisette; and a duck/fois gras dish with a yummy cherry sauce, which was the evenings special.
 With another successful dinner in the books it was time to prepare for the next couple of days at Grand Canyon National Park.
 It’s road trip time!
 Bouchon Bistro pics Below (click on pic to enlarge):

 With about a 300 mile trip ahead of us we got an early start since road trips never come without stops.
 On the way out of Vegas we stopped at the Hoover Dam for some photo ops and to marvel at this man-made wonder.
 We also made a stop at Guss’s Fresh Jerky where we purchased some delicious elk and venison treats, and then had a hot dog lunch at a gas station off Interstate 40.
 We arrived late afternoon at The Grand Hotel in Tusayan, AZ, one mile outside the park we just missed some snow the night before and it was rainy & freezing outside.
 So we decided to have dinner at the restaurant in our hotel, The Canyon Star Steakhouse.
 Before I talk about this place let me say that we did not go to the Grand Canyon expecting to find fancy 5 star restaurants, we just wanted good food.
 Now for the ugly…This restaurant did not deliver and we never made it past the appetizer.
-I don’t make it a habit of bashing restaurants on my blog (I reserve that for Yelp), but the rude staff with bad attitudes and horrible appetizer which was supposed to be simple tortilla and queso sent us scrambling across the street to Wendy’s (it was after-hours and too late to look for another restaurant).
+I don’t make it a habit of bashing restaurants on my blog, but the rude staff with bad attitudes and horrible appetizer which was supposed to be simple tortilla and queso sent us scrambling across the street to Wendy’s (it was after-hours and too late to look for another restaurant).
 After three inquiries and 40 minutes it arrived and looked like, I guess, Velveeta microwaved congeal with pieces of ground beef suspended in it.
 I refuse to post a picture of it because I fear my readers will get sick and revolt and not visit my blog again (joking), shame on the chef that sent that dish out!
 Grand Canyon dining is certainly not off to a good start.

 The next day we had a good breakfast at a GC mainstay “RP’s Stage Shop”, and then we hit the canyon for some sightseeing.
 We arrived at the entrance just as a herd of elk overtook it for some early morning grazing.
 This place is so amazing and all of the pictures I have ever seen do not measure up to actually being here.
 We had lunch at the Desert View Snack bar and were blown away by what seemed to be tacos on Indian Fry-bread, so tasty!
 After an amazing day we headed back to prepare for dinner at El Tovar Dining Room located in the historic hotel of the same name.
 U.S. presidents have dined here before such as Teddy Roosevelt and Bill Clinton.
 Needless to say I had high hopes for this place, especially after last nights debacle.

-This place is located overlooking the south rim and we tried to catch the sunset before dinner but missed it by 5 minutes (Drats), because this place was jumping!
+This place is located overlooking the south rim and we tried to catch the sunset before dinner but missed it by 5 minutes.
+This place was jumping!
 Apparently everyone swarms here to watch the sunset so that explains why finding parking was our downfall.
 We were treated to the sight of another herd of elk invading the parking lot.
 The hotel had a very Grand Canyon lodge-like feel from its decor and cozy atmosphere.
 Dinner was also very good and the highlights of the night was a pork loin dish that Emily loved and I had a roasted half duck with sundried cherry merlot sauce and roasted poblano black bean rice and vegetables.
 My faith has been restored in Grand Canyon dining!
 The next morning it was time to take the long drive to back to Las Vegas to catch our flight back to NYC.
 I must say, this was a short but very tasty vacation that I will always remember for years to come.